ghazal-fyzt/Network-Automation-in-Action-A-Virtual-Lab-Approach/README.md

 Main Menu:

 1. Network Configuration

-2.
-3. Manage Firewall (Nftables)
+2. Manage Firewall (Nftables)

-4.
-5. Open vSwitch Management
+3. Open vSwitch Management

-6.
-7. Network Monitoring
+4. Network Monitoring
-8.
-9. Exit
-10.

 Each submenu provides intuitive options for operations like changing DNS, setting static IP addresses, manipulating nftables rules (including NAT), configuring OVS, and monitoring network performance.

 This phase’s primary challenge lies in ensuring that each function works reliably and transparently.
 For example, when establishing NAT rules with nftables, the interface’s IP used for NAT must be accurately identified.
 The TUI and internal logic must thoroughly test these rules to guarantee correct behavior, preserving connectivity and security.